Table of Contents

 In the Sermon on the Mount, Christ discussed the nature of His kingdom.
 He also contested wrong ideas about the Messiah’s kingdom that had been instilled in the minds of the people by the Jewish religious leaders (Matthew 3:2; 4:17).
 The Sermon on the Mount teaches in clear contrast the nature of Christianity and that of Judaism at Christ’s time.

 It should be noted that numerous other sections of the Sermon on the Mount as given in Matthew appear in different places throughout the Gospel of Luke as Christ must have repeated these same teachings on different occasions during His ministry.
+Also, the opening statement to the Sermon on the Mount in Matthew starts with the phrase Jesus “opened his mouth” (Matthew 5:2), whereas Luke notices that Jesus “lifted up his eyes” (Luke 6:20) as He began to teach.

-In spite of certain differences in the reports of the sermon by Matthew and Luke, it is very clear that the similarities in the two accounts surpass the differences.
+In spite of the few differences in the reports of the sermon by Matthew and Luke, it is very clear that the similarities in the two accounts surpass the differences.
 The reports are not exclusive, but complementary to each other as the writers were moved by the Holy Spirit to give the readers of the Bible a more complete picture of what Jesus was teaching “for prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit” (2 Peter 1:21).

 In His service,